 Dashlane free version should be enough and do the job unless you’ve tons of passwords to manage and store.
 And in that case, Dashlane Premium plans step in.
 However, as the premium plans cost as much as $40 per year, you can actually opt-in to save that forty bucks and enjoy premium membership.
 Yeah, totally possible.

-Most of the reputed software products offer referral bonus and trials, and Dashlane is no exception.
+Most of the reputed software products offer referral bonuses and trials, and Dashlane is no exception.

 In fact, Dashlane is more generous than any other.
 Dashlane gives away 1 month of Dashlane Premium trial for signing up and 6 months for per friends referred.
 And there’s no limitation on how many friends you can refer.